Peter Mullan: Personal life

 Mullan married Ann Swan, an actress and scriptwriter, in 1989; they divorced in 2006.
 He has four children – three with Swan, including one son with autism, and one with former girlfriend, activist Robina Qureshi.
 He is in a relationship with New Zealand actress Robyn Malcolm, whom he met while filming Top of the Lake in 2013.

 A self-described Marxist, Mullan continues to support socialist causes and was a leading figure in the left-wing theatre movement that blossomed in Scotland during the Margaret Thatcher and John Major Conservative governments in the 1980s and early to mid-1990s.
 These included stints with the 7:84 and Wildcat Theatre companies.
 An outspoken critic of Tony Blair and Gordon Brown’s New Labour governments, he told The Guardian "the TUC and the Labour Party sold us [the working class] out big style, unashamedly so".
 Ahead of the 1999 Scottish Parliament election, Mullan pledged support for the new Scottish Socialist Party and their leader Tommy Sheridan.
 Mullan took part in a 2006 occupation of the Glasgow offices of the UK Immigration Service, protesting against the UKIS's "dawn raid" tactics when deporting failed asylum seekers.

 In January 2009, Mullan joined other actors in protesting against the BBC's refusal to screen a Disasters Emergency Committee appeal for Gaza.
 They told BBC director general Mark Thompson: "Like millions of others, we are absolutely appalled at the decision to refuse to broadcast the appeal.
 We will never work for the BBC again unless this disgraceful decision is reversed.
 We will urge others from our profession and beyond to do likewise."
-Mullan has agreed to appear in an adaptation of Iain Banks's novel Stonemouth after the BBC aired a DEC appeal for Gaza in late 2014.
+Mullan appeared in an adaptation of Iain Banks's novel Stonemouth after the BBC aired a DEC appeal for Gaza in late 2014.

 Mullan was a supporter of the Yes Scotland campaign in the 2014 Scottish independence referendum.
 In 2015, he criticised the BBC for "horrendous bias" against the Yes campaign and told the Radio Times that "to see the BBC used as a political cudgel against a legitimate democratic movement ... really broke my heart."

+In September 2025, Mullan was attacked in Glasgow while attempting to intervene in an assault; the assailant was subsequently jailed for 18 months.